AuDigitalHealth/ci-fhir-r4/pages/_includes/policy.md

 The title for a StructureDefinition that is an extension **SHALL** be in the form of ADHA [human-readable-element-name]:

-- [human-readable-use-case-name] is a business name and **SHALL** have individual words separated by a whitespace
+- [human-readable-use-case] is a business name and **SHALL** have individual words separated by a whitespace
   - **SHALL** use title case
   - **SHALL** be a meaningful element name in the style of the FHIR standard and that conveys the element meaning in the shortest set of words